Curled Pondweed

 - Negatively impacts tourism by impeding recreational activities such as boating, fishing, and swimming.

-Learn to identify Curled Pondweed: use the images presented in this profile page to learn how to identify Curled Pondweed.
+Learn to identify curled pondweed: use the images on this profile page to learn how to identify curled pondweed.

-What to do if you spot it: You can report any Curled Pondweed sighting by clicking here.
+What to do if you spot it: You can report any curled pondweed sighting by visiting our reporting page.

 DO: